DannyNemer/dantil/README.md

 <a name="module_danny-util.time"></a>
 ### dannyUtil.time(label)
-Starts a high-resolution timer (with precision in nanoseconds) identified by `label`.
+Starts a high-resolution timer (with precision in microseconds) identified by `label`.
 Use `dannyUtil.timeEnd(label)` to print the timer's current value.

 **Kind**: static method of <code>[danny-util](#module_danny-util)</code>